-The purpose of the Peacehaven Community School CEIAG policy is to explain the way in which Peacehaven Community School prepares students for transition into the world of work, FE/HE, and Apprenticeships.
+The purpose of the Peacehaven Community School CEIAG policy is to explain the way in which Peacehaven Community School prepares students for transition into the world of work, FE/HE, and Apprenticeships, supporting them fully with their post 16 choices.
 Peacehaven Community School celebrates the positive differences of all students and recognises their worth within the workplace.
 This leads to bespoke ways of working with each student to ensure needs are met through the CEIAG programme.
 Students will be equipped with the skills required to follow their chosen career pathway.